-In talent acquisition, the most important metric to track is always the quality of hire.
+In talent acquisition for contact centers and BPOs, the most important metric to track is always the quality of hire.
 Quality of hire is not just a recruitment metric, it’s an essential business metric, as it directly correlates to the return on investment for each new hire.

 When you hire quality, you reduce your employee attrition rate and improve your employee engagement, company culture and overall employee productivity.
 With a poor quality hire, the consequences extend well beyond the financial cost incurred.

-However, measuring the quality of hire is subjective, it’s role dependent, and if you don’t know what you’re measuring, it’s incredibly challenging.
-When you’re volume hiring, measuring the quality of hire becomes even more problematic, and you can’t rely on intuition to improve this metric at scale.
+However, measuring the quality of hire is subjective and role dependent.
+Plus, if you don’t know what you’re measuring, it’s incredibly challenging.
+When you’re volume hiring, measuring the quality of hire becomes even more problematic.
+You can’t rely on intuition to improve this metric at scale.

 So which qualities of good customer service are predictive of a quality customer service representative?
 What tools do you need to adopt a data-driven approach to improving the quality of hire for your call center?
 And how much do personality questionnaires predict contact center quality of hire?